-Palliative care is specialized medical care for people with serious illnesses.
-This type of care involves addressing physical, intellectual, emotional, social and spiritual needs - whatever the diagnosis.
+Banner Good Samaritan's Palliative Care program offers specialized medical care for people with serious illnesses.
+This type of care involves addressing physical, intellectual, emotional, social and spiritual needs – whatever the diagnosis.

 Scope of Services